 Comparing the BSE in Software Engineering to the BASc in Computer Engineering

-Summary: Waterloo's Software Engineering (SE) and Computer Engineering (CE) programmes are both CEAB-accredited Engineering programmes.
-After the first year (which is quite similar), Software Engineering takes a deeper and more Computer Science-centric view of the material and focuses less on hardware, while Computer Engineering provides a broader overview of material and includes more hardware content.
+Waterloo's Software Engineering (SE) and Computer Engineering (CE) programs are both CEAB-accredited Engineering programs.
+After a similar set of courses in first year, Software Engineering takes a deeper and more Computer Science-centric view of the material and focuses less on hardware, while Computer Engineering provides a broader overview of material and includes more hardware content.
 You must have experience with writing programs to be admitted to (and to succeed in) Software Engineering.

 Culture: As an instructor and academic advisor, I've observed a subjective cultural difference between SE classes and CE classes.
 Perhaps I can summarize it like this: everyone in SE likes writing software.
 Many of the SE students will program in their free time and will just go ahead and do it for fun (although this is by no means mandatory for success); they participate in events like programming contests, mobile app development, and SE Hack Days.